Grey hardwood flooring comes in many different shades and lends itself to a modern, farmhouse or a rustic industrial interior.

-Grey floors will come in variety of styles and finishes, and the choices you make for each will depict the final product.
+Grey hardwood floors will come in variety of styles and finishes, and the choices you make for each will depict the final product.

 For example: What tone of grey do you like?
 Light white grey, taupe grey, cool blueish grey, perhaps a warm earthy grey or maybe a silver gunmetal grey?